Jacques Rouxel (animator)

 Jacques Rouxel (26 February 1931 – 25 April 2004), born in Cherbourg, France, was a film animator.
-He is said to have been on a par with Tex Avery.
 Rouxel is perhaps best known for his initially controversial animated French TV series Les Shadoks, which first appeared in 1968.

-Rouxel graduated from the Lycée Français de New York in 1946 and obtained a business degree from the École des Hautes études commerciales.
+Rouxel graduated from the Lycée Français de New York in 1946 and obtained a business degree from the HEC Paris.

 He worked on the prototype of a special machine, the "Animographe", especially designed to accelerate the production of animated TV series.